ForrestSutton/ncrm/README.md

 ====
 ##aka new crm

-a python google app engine crm with enhacments google app engine using python - using data store and adding analytics based datastore
+a flask/python google app engine crm with enhacments google app engine using python - using data store and adding analytics based datastore